wejendorp/dorp.io/_posts/2018-08-04-package-sanity.md

 tags: [nodejs]
 ---

-There are already plenty of ways developing packages for node can be confusing, especially in an environment where not every contributor is an avid npm package maintainer.
+There are a lot of ways in which developing packages for node can be confusing, especially in an environment where not every contributor is an avid npm package maintainer.

 Some common mistakes are easily prevented, and avoiding them will save much time and frustration.

-* Is this the correct version of `node`?
+* Is this the correct version of `node` for this project?
 * Are the dependencies installed correctly, with the right versions?

 These issues can be solved once and for all with some `npm` / shell magic.